t4rn/WcfDI/README.md

-# WcfDI
-Dependency Injection in WCF
+# Dependency Injection in WCF
+Using:
+1. Ninject
+2. Autofac